Maximum bubble pressure method: Maximum bubble pressure method

-Figure 2 – Change of pressure during bubble formation plotted as a function of time.

-A, B: A bubble appears on the end of the capillary.
+Initially a bubble appears on the end of the capillary.
 As the size increases, the radius of curvature of the bubble decreases.

-C: At the point of the maximum bubble pressure, the bubble has a complete hemispherical shape whose radius is identical to the radius of the capillary denoted by Rcap.
+At the point of the maximum bubble pressure, the bubble has a complete hemispherical shape whose radius is identical to the radius of the capillary denoted by Rcap.
 The surface tension can be determined using the Young–Laplace equation in the reduced form for spherical bubble shape within the liquid.